What makes someone destined to become a truly successful web designer?

 Make sure you’re setting aside time for rest AND stick to the times that you’ve devoted to working on web design.

-If you leave your schedule up to chance or up to whatever is most important in the moment then inevitably you won’t spend your time on what you want to spend it on.
+If you leave your schedule up to chance or up to whatever is most important at the moment then inevitably you won’t spend your time on what you want to spend it on.

 5. Give Yourself Grace